 Thankfully the story above is complete fiction, at least as far as I’m concerned.
 But be warned, and be aware: do you really know who you’re talking to, or who sent you that email?

-I highly recommend checking out an excellent film called Disconnect, which deals with this whole murky area and besides being a gripping piece of entertainment, provides much food for thought.
+If you can find it (it’s disappeared from YouTube now), I highly recommend checking out an excellent film called Disconnect, which deals with this whole murky area and besides being a gripping piece of entertainment, provides much food for thought.